Focus: Anthropology, Art, Community Development, Dance, Global Studies, Environment, Music, Religion, Social Work, Women & Gender Studies.

 *A 3-credit UWI course can fulfill a 4-credit PLU course, with appropriate approval.

-Spring 2015*: RELI 231: Myth, Ritual and Symbol (4 credits) - RG
+Spring 2015: RELI 231: Myth, Ritual and Symbol - RG (4 credits)

 PLU Associate Professor Suzanne Crawford O'Brien

 This course integrates all facets of the program through your experience in the culture and it surveys contemporary Trinidad and Tobago society, exploring the rich diversity that stems from its colonial legacy.
 This course begins upon arrival and is coordinated by a UWI professor of history who is assisted by an academic and a cultural assistant.
 Course topics include the significance of Carnival and other festivals, gender and ethnic relations, parliamentary democracy and politics, environmental challenges, religious syncretism, and Caribbean music and dance.
 The course includes field study experiences.

 COOP 350: Living and Learning in Trinidad and Tobago (4 credits)